Lebus004/CarRental/README.md

 - As an Admin, I want a consistent visual appearance for easy navigation.
 - As an Admin, I want to create, edit, and delete cars, bookings, and user access.
 - As an Admin, I want to login as an admin for authentication and authorization.
-- As a User, I want to create, update, or delete my bookings.
+- As a User, I want to create or delete my bookings.
-- As a User, I want to view available cars and filter by model, type, and fuel type.
+- As a User, I want to view available cars and filter by model, type, seat, and fuel type.
 - As a User, I want to authenticate to access personal data.
 - As a User, I want to see the cost of my booking.

 ### Use Cases

 - **UC-1 [Show filtered car list]:**
-  The user can retrieve a list of all available cars in the system, with options to filter by model, type, or fuel type.
+  The user can retrieve a list of all available cars in the system, with options to filter by model, type, seats, or fuel type.
 - **UC-2 [Show Car Details]:**
   The user can view detailed information about a specific car, including its model, type, fuel type, seats, and availability.
 - **UC-3 [Manage Cars]:**